 1. The Insured provides non-riding “light” animal therapy to patients in hospitals, and residents in nursing homes, children’s homes, schools, hospitals, assisted living facilities, and those with special needs living in private homes.
 The service involves controlled, supervised observation, interaction, and touching of smaller docile animals such as service dogs, cats, rabbits, miniature horses or burrows by patients and residents whose lives can often be brightened by the experience of touching and interacting with an animal.

-Some providers are volunteers who provide the service without pay.
-Others are paid or compensated in some way for these services under a contract, or funding or sponsorships are raised to support it.
+Some providers deliver this service without any pay because they volunteer, but others are paid or compensated in some way for the services under a contract.

 The Insured should be trained and certified to provide the animal handling services for a therapy session.
 An unusual factor of this activity is that sometimes the Insured is also a licensed professional therapist who is providing the animal and handling services to other therapists.
 At other times that same Insured may provide the animal and handling service in addition to providing therapy to the patient at the same time.
 Professional malpractice insurance policies do not cover the GL exposure of providing the animal and handling as a service, so it is this coverage that we are providing.